CellProfiler/CellProfiler-plugins/Instructions/Installation_instructions_M1_CellProfiler_CellPose.md

     ```
     ├── cp_plugins
         ├── CellProfiler-plugins
         └── cellprofiler_plugins_macM1.yml
     ```

-    In the terminal, make sure you are in the `cp_plugins` folder mentioned above.
+    In the terminal, make sure you are in the `cp_plugins` folder mentioned above (run `cd cp_plugins` to get there).

     ```
     conda env create -n cp_plugins --file cellprofiler_plugins_macM1.yml